idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

  - Install [drupal coder](https://www.drupal.org/node/1419988) globally
  - See [coder example usage](https://www.drupal.org/node/1587138) for ideas on how to format/check custom code.
  - Use phpcs: `phpcs --standard=Drupal --extensions=php,module,inc,install,test,profile,theme,css,info,txt,md MY_CUSTOM_MODULE` to check
- - And then automated fixes via phpcbf: `phpcbf --standard=Drupal --extensions=php,module,inc,install,test,profile,theme,css,info,txt,md umd_terp_base`
+ - And then automated fixes via phpcbf: `phpcbf --standard=Drupal --extensions=php,module,inc,install,test,profile,theme,css,info,txt,md MY_CUSTOM_MODULE`
  - Be sure to double check code valitity/etc.

+ ### Drupal Check
+ Install [drupal-check](https://github.com/mglaman/drupal-check), which will give you the ability to run checks on custom modules/code, to ensure you are not using any depreciated D8 functions that will be removed in D9/etc.
+  - Install globally via composer.
+  - Ensure the path or an alias is .bash_profile, ie `export PATH="$HOME/.composer/vendor/bin:$PATH"`
+  - Then run via `drupal-check PATH/TO/YOUR/CUSTOM/CODE`.
+To note, you may need to run this from outside a lando or other folders in order for the paths to not get wonky.

 ### Prefered general site scaffolding
 Although exact setup will vary by client and environment, the ideal idfive d8 scaffolding resembles the following:
+`
 Site Root
   composer.json | that wiill not be overwritten, where custom modules/etc can be added web/docroot | where all core and custom code lives